eriksquires/VaesSubgroups/README.md

 **Instructions:**

 1. Clone this repo.
-2. Review [dependencies](DEPENDENCIES.md).
-They are all pretty basic.
+2. Review [dependencies](DEPENDENCIES.md) and install missing packages.
 3. Run R/main.R.
 This will generate all of the intermediate data files and the final PDF.

 # Abstract